dmbaturin/iproute2-cheatsheet/site/index.md

 Examples: `ip link add name dummy0 type dummy`

-In Linux, for some strange historical reasons, there's only one loopback interfaces.
+In Linux, for some strange historical reasons, there's only one loopback interface.
 Dummy interfaces are like loopbacks, but there can be many of them.

 They can be used for communication inside a single host.
-On a router with multiple physical interfaces, a loopback or a dummy interface is also a good place to assign a management address.
+A loopback or a dummy interface is also a good place to assign a management address on a router with multiple physical interfaces.

 <h3 id="ip-link-add-bridge">Create a bridge interface</h3>